U.S. Army Soldier returns to native Thailand during Cobra Gold 2023

 |0

-This work, U.S. Army Soldier returns to native Thailand during Cobra Gold 2023 [Image 3 of 3], by SPC John Stauffer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army Soldier returns to native Thailand during Cobra Gold 2023, by SPC John Stauffer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT